Anilbal/React-intern-submission/README.md

 3. Real-time validation feedback for form fields.

+4. Fetched countries api using axios and stored in options where user can select their country .Default value is set as "Nepal".

-4. Display of records in a table with pagination (5 records per page).
+5. Display of records in a table with pagination (5 records per page).

-5. CRUD operations (Create, Read, Update, Delete) for managing records.If user enter edit button then my readonly table value convert into input field where i can edit and update new data as well as i can delete my user from localstorage.
+6. CRUD operations (Create, Read, Update, Delete) for managing records.If user enter edit button then my readonly table value convert into input field where i can edit and update new data as well as i can delete my user from localstorage.

-6.I made Input and select components which is used in my form components and used React.forwardRef of react for sending reference.
+7. I made Input and select components which is used in my form components and used React.forwardRef of react for sending reference.

-7. In all users , there is search function where i can search user on the basis of their name.
+8. In all users , there is search function where i can search user on the basis of their name.
 Technologies Used.